Kamala Harris' ancestral village in India to pray for her election victory

-THULASENDRAPURAM, India: Residents in US Democratic presidential candidate Kamala Harris' ancestral village in southern India were preparing to hold prayers on election day on Tuesday (Nov 5) in a Hindu temple more than 13,000 km from Washington.
+THULASENDRAPURAM, India: Residents in US Democratic presidential candidate Kamala Harris' ancestral village in southern India prepared to hold prayers on election day on Tuesday (Nov 5) in a Hindu temple more than 13,000km from Washington.

 Harris' maternal grandfather PV Gopalan was born more than a century ago in the leafy village of Thulasendrapuram in what is now southern India's Tamil Nadu state.